quangthuyhoang/picture_fetch/README.md

 ## A practice in CSS

 Plan:
--Apply different shadow effect randomly to each imagebox to make it look like the pictures are scattered.
+-hide picture by default and slowly reveal each picture one by one -Apply different shadow effect randomly to each imagebox to make it look like the pictures are scattered.